zyuvraj53/SortingAlgorithmVisualizer/README.md

-### Please make open the repository as its own workspace.
+### Please open the repository as its own workspace.
 ### open the terminal and type
 ```bash
 cd src